leishiao/leishiao.github.io/JCP/CHAPTER 5  Building Blocks.md

 #### 5.5.1 Latches

-A latch is synchronizer that can delay the progress of threads until it reaches its terminal state.
+A latch is a synchronizer that can delay the progress of threads until it reaches its terminal state.

 A latch acts as a gate: until the latch reaches the terminal state the gate is closed and no thread can pass, and in the terminal state the gate opens, allowing all threads to pass.
 Once the latch reaches the terminal state, it cannot change state again, so it remains open forever.
 Laches can be used to ensure that certain activities can not proceed until other one-time activities complete.

 #### 5.5.2 FutureTask

 FutureTask also acts like a latch.
 FutureTask implements Future, which describes an abstract result-bearing computation.
 A computation presented by FutureTask is implemented with Callable, and can be one of three states: waiting to run, running, or completed.
-Computation subsumes all the way a computation can complete, including normal completion, cancellation and exception.
+Computation subsumes all the ways a computation can complete, including normal completion, cancellation and exception.
 Once a FutureTask enters the completion state, it stays in that state forever.

 #### 5.5.3 Semaphores